kylejgillett/sounderpy/docs/source/helpertools.rst

    :type clean_data: dict, required
    :param filename: the name you'd like to give the file
    :type filename: str, required
+   :param convert_to_AGL: whether or not to convert height values to "above ground level" when saving to a file.
+Useful for CM1.
+   :type convert_to_AGL: bool, optional, default is `True`
    :return: a file of SounderPy data.

 Example: